-Cultural anthropologists study a wide range of human activity, belief systems and material cultural, both contemporary and historical.
-Although, in the past cultural anthropologists conducted research mostly in the non-Western world, today they work across the gamut of institutions and cultural settings in the Western world, including hospitals, prisons, among college students, and in business.
+Cultural anthropologists study a wide range of human activity, belief systems and material culture, both contemporary and historical.
+Although, in the past cultural anthropologists conducted research mostly in the non-Western world, today they work across the gamut of institutions and cultural settings in the Western world, including hospitals, prisons, universities and businesses.

 Most cultural anthropologists assert that they are drawn to their projects by a simple desire to help make the world a better place.
 Close study of the dynamics of cultural habit and belief can perhaps make a difference to the fates of ordinary people everywhere whose ways of life are under assault from the changes wrought by globalization.

-Our faculty work in several geographic area: East Africa, Japan, Latin America, including Ecuador, Cuba and Mexico, East Africa and the United States.
+The faculty in the Department of Anthropology at Western Michigan University work in several geographic areas: East Africa; Japan; Latin America, including Ecuador, Cuba and Mexico; and the United States.

-Geography alone only poorly describes what the faculty study and teach.
-Faculty members conduct research in some of the well-developed subfields of anthropology, including Medical Anthropology, Environmental Anthropology, and Food and Nutrition.
-We offer undergraduate courses in all these specialities, and help train graduate students to pursue their own research.
+Geography alone only poorly describes what our faculty study and teach.
+Faculty members conduct research in some of the well-developed subfields of anthropology, including medical anthropology, environmental anthropology, and food and nutrition.
+We offer undergraduate courses in all of these specialties, and help train graduate students to pursue their own research.

-These interests often overlap with the work of faculty in biological and archaeology, so if you're interested in developing a line of study, or planning your courses, make sure to explore what faculty offer there, as well.
+These interests often overlap with the work of faculty in biological and archaeology, so if you are interested in developing a line of study or planning your courses, make sure to explore what faculty offer there, as well.

-Faculty have also sponsored university-community partnerships and anthropology students have helped launch the Biodiesel Co-op of Kalamazoo, a Registered Student Organization dedicated to converting Kalamazoo's waste cooking grease into an on-road biofuel.
+Faculty have sponsored University and community partnerships and anthropology students have helped launch the former Biodiesel Co-op of Kalamazoo, dedicated to converting Kalamazoo's waste cooking grease into an on-road biofuel.

 Unlike archaeology and biological anthropology, the typical fieldwork undertakings of cultural anthropologists are more often individualized projects.
-Nonetheless several departmental faculty have developed initiatives that facilitate graduate and undergraduate participation.
-These include Dr. Straight's East Africa research and Dr. Lyon-Callo's research on class dynamics in Kalamazoo.
+Several faculty have developed initiatives that facilitate graduate and undergraduate participation.
+These include Dr. Bilinda Straight's East Africa research and Dr. Vincent Lyon-Callo's research on class dynamics in Kalamazoo.